themiya-kaluarachchi/TeaCafe/README.md

 - Connecting C# to a SQL Server database
 - Handling user input and authentication
 - Managing orders and data using C# objects and SQL tables
-- Designing forms like Login, Order, and View
+- Designing forms like Login, Order, and View Orders

 ---